Seabrook Station Nuclear Power Plant: Seabrook Station construction

 The Public Service Company of New Hampshire (PSNH) initially sought plans for building a nuclear power plant in 1966.
 PSNH initially planned for building the plant in Newington, but the construction permit was denied after concerns of the proposed site being too close to Pease Air Force Base.
 After the new location of Seabrook was selected, construction plans were finalized in 1972.
 PSNH originally proposed the first unit coming online by 1979, the second unit coming online by 1981, and a total cost of less than $1 billion.

 PSNH and the state Public Utilities Commission expected little opposition in constructing Seabrook Station, and even the Union Leader reported, "Management of Public Service does not anticipate difficulties in obtaining the necessary licenses and permits for the Seabrook site because it is not near an air base [as was Newington, its first choice for a site], and condenser cooling water can be discharged directly to deep water in the Atlantic Ocean."
 When the construction and operation plans were presented to the town of Seabrook, the plans "were met with an enthusiastic response" and were unanimously approved.

 Construction began in August 1976 with cooperation amongst sixteen utility groups.
 However, numerous problems led to construction delays.
 In the fall of 1976, the New England regional administrator of the Environmental Protection Agency rejected the cooling tunnel discharge system, which would have disallowed operation of the plant, but the decision was appealed and later overturned in 1978.
-There were many illegal protests at Seabrook Station, the largest of which was in 1977 that resulted in over 1,400 arrests, which continued on during construction for several years.
+For several years during construction there were many protests and acts of civil disobedience, the largest of which was in 1977 and had over 1,400 arrests.
 The Three Mile Island accident in 1979 diminished outside interest in financing and buying ownership of Seabrook Station.
 Six surrounding New Hampshire towns within the 10-mile emergency planning radius of Seabrook Station including Hampton refused to provide evacuation planning, and in 1980, the Nuclear Regulatory Commission (NRC) was petitioned to halt construction until those evacuation plans were resolved.
 The six Massachusetts towns within the 10-mile radius were also opposed to Seabrook Station, which resulted in political opposition, such as from Massachusetts Governor Michael Dukakis, and numerous legal suits during construction.

 In 1984, due to continuing financial and regulatory problems, the owners canceled construction of the second reactor unit at 25% completion after $800 million spent.
 Construction of Reactor Unit 1 was eventually completed in 1986, but shortly thereafter in 1988, the large debt involved led to the bankruptcy of Seabrook's major utility owner PSNH.
 At the time, this was the fourth largest bankruptcy in United States corporate history.

 The construction of Seabrook Station was completed ten years later than expected, with a cost approaching $7 billion.
 The NRC described its own regulatory oversight of Seabrook as "a paradigm of fragmented and uncoordinated government decision making," and "a system strangling itself and the economy in red tape."